TRIBE v2: Neural Prediction Workstation

-An interactive 3D brain visualization tool that predicts cortical activation patterns across six regions in response to text, image, and audio stimuli — powered by LLaMA, CLIP, and Wav2Vec encoders running locally in Rust.
+An interactive 3D brain visualization tool that predicts cortical activation patterns across six regions in response to text, image, and audio stimuli.
+It runs LLaMA, CLIP, and Wav2Vec encoders locally in Rust.

 Overview